jkoutavas/Savitar2/README.md

 Although the first release of Savitar 2.0 is aimed at feature parity with current production Savitar, v1.6.3, future releases of Savitar 2 will start taking advantages with all the goodies of having an HTML engine for output.

 To expediate the migration to 64-bit, the initial release of Savitar 2.0 will import existing Savitar v1.6.3 world documents and settings, and will have basically the same user interface too.
 If interest in the application continues/grows, subsequent 2.x versions of the app will see a redesign of the user interface of Savitar.
+I have also conciously avoided moving to new (to Savitar 1's timeframe) Apple technologies such as Core Data and SwiftUI.
+Those technologies can arrive after the first release of v2.0, and in fact, may even signal a 3.0 effort.

 Here is the current state of getting to Savitar v1.6.3 feature parity, broken into two delivery parts: